Manaslu Circuit Trek

 I want a single room in Manaslu Trek.
 What should I do?

-You can add “single supplement” during the checkout for the single room.
+You can add “Private Room” during the checkout for the single room.
 Please, note we can’t guarantee a single room in Dharmasala before Larka passes as space is limited there.

 Do you have any hotel recommendations in Kathmandu?